Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Main results

 \subsection{Learning with inexact losses}

-In practice, the goal-oriented losses (\Cref{def:goloss}) and their gradients (\Cref{prop:gradgoloss}) are computed using empirical estimators based on the numerical simulation of SDEs.
-One can generate a numerical solution to \eqref{eq:sdefull} by the Euler-Maruyama scheme, for small time step $\delta > 0$ and $\xi_t \sim \mathcal{N}(0, \mathbb{I}_m)$:
+In practice, the goal-oriented losses, e.g., \eqref{eq:golossf} and \eqref{eq:golossr}, and their gradients, \eqref{eq:golossf_grad} and \eqref{eq:golossr_grad}, are computed using empirical estimators based on the numerical simulation of SDEs.
+One can generate a numerical solution to \eqref{eq:sdefull} by the Euler-Maruyama scheme, for small time step $\delta > 0$ and $\xi_t \sim \mathcal{N}(0, \mathbb{I}_n)$, given by

-Analogously, the discrete-time version of \eqref{eq:sdesurrogate} is the following, where $\xi'_t \sim \mathcal{N}(0, \mathbb{I}_m)$:
+Analogously, the discrete-time version of \eqref{eq:sdesurrogate} is the following, where $\xi'_t \sim \mathcal{N}(0, \mathbb{I}_n)$: